Select highlights in the history of

 1995 • “Art Songs for AIDS,” a concert that grew out of the 1992 performance of the AIDS Quilt Songbook at Lincoln Center, is underwritten by the Biddle Foundation, so that 100 percent of ticket sales goes directly to needy patients at Duke’s AIDS Research and Treatment Center.
 And a grant to Duke Law School establishes the AIDS Legal Assistance Project, which provides such services to AIDS patients as estate planning, health-care powers of attorney, and insurance coverage guidance.

-1996 • On the Foundation’s fortieth anniversary, assets total $16,388,283.
-A grant to the Duke University Special Collections Library helps fund a symposium celebrating the fiftieth anniversary of the publication of From Slavery to Freedom by John Hope Franklin, James B. Duke Professor Emeritus of History.
+1996 • On the Foundation’s 40th anniversary, assets total $16.3 million.
+A grant to the Duke University Special Collections Library helps fund a symposium celebrating the 50th anniversary of the publication of From Slavery to Freedom by John Hope Franklin, James B. Duke Professor Emeritus of History.
 Another grant to the Duke Chapel provides a stone carving honoring Doris Duke for her outstanding philanthropy to the university.
 It is placed on the wall of the Memorial Chapel where Washington Duke and his sons Benjamin Newton and James Buchanan are entombed.

 1997 • The Foundation passes the million- dollar mark for grants in a single year.